ersingt/coursework2020/README.md

 | Afternoon | NO CLASS | NO CLASS | NO CLASS | NO CLASS | NO CLASS |
 | Labs      | NO CLASS | NO CLASS | NO CLASS | NO CLASS | NO CLASS |

----

-### Everything below this point is subject to change.

----

 #### Week 7 - Correlated Data (31 December 2018 - 4 January 2019)

 |           | Monday        | Tuesday       | Wednesday     | Thursday      | Friday  |